 Montreal is located at a site originally inhabited by the Iroquois who lived in Quebec for thousands of years.
 A French explorer, Jacques Cartier, was one of the first Europeans to arrive on the island in 1535.
 Together with his man they climbed the mountain on the island, claimed the land for France and named the mountain Mont-Royal.
 The city, however, was originally named Ville Marie, until Paul de Chomeday Maisonneuve officially founded the city of Montreal in 1642.

 When the British defeated the French, Montreal, too, came under the Great British Empire.
 Despite of this, the French inhabitants stayed on the island and continued to flourish as the majority alongside new arrivals from England, Scotland and Ireland.

 The population of Montreal continued to grow with people arriving not just from France and Great Britain, but from other parts of the world, too.
-By 1951, the city’s population had reached 1 million and today there are 1.7 million people living in Montreal, making it the second largest city in Canada after Toronto.
+By 1951, the city’s population had reached 1 million and the 2021 census recorded 1,762,949 people living in Montreal, making it the second largest city in Canada after Toronto.second-largest

 Interestingly, Montreal has held the title for the capital city of Canada and so has Toronto.
 It wasn’t until 1857, when Queen Victoria made Ottawa the permanent capital of Canada.

 Because Toronto and Montreal are only about a six-hour drive from each other, the weather in the two cities is very similar with Montreal having slightly colder winters out of the two.

 Toronto’s climate is continental with cold winters and warm summers.
 Located in the country’s south, Canadians consider Toronto to be a relatively warm city.
 Because the city is exposed to different types of air masses, jumps in temperature are frequent.